Date of Degree

 Copyright 2011 Travis Baxter

 Baxter, Travis.
-"Engineering and legal aspects of a distributed storage flood mitigation system in Iowa." thesis, University of Iowa, 2011.
+"Engineering and legal aspects of a distributed storage flood mitigation system in Iowa."
+MS (Master of Science) thesis, University of Iowa, 2011.